XarrrdaS/MERN-app-CMS/README.md

-# App using MongoDB, Express.js, React.js and Node.js
+# My own CMS using MongoDB, Express.js, React.js and Node.js
 To make the application work correctly, install 'node_modules' via `npm install` first.<br>
 Then, start the `server.js` express server `node server.js` and run the react app `npm start`.<br>
-The application consists of three tabs: Pizza list, Ingredients list and operations list. <br>
+The application consists of a main page, an admin login page and a content modification page <br>
-The data is fetched from MongoDB.
-Pressing a specific element retrieves additional information from the database for a given pizza, ingredient or operation.<br><br>
+On the main page, data is fetched from MongoDB.
-Additionally, I added a `database structure` folder consisting of JSON files from MongoDB.
+On the content modification page, the data is fetched to the values ​​of the textareas, here you can modify your data, pressing the "save changes" button will send a query to the database and update the information in it.

 <sub>MADE WITH HEARTH 🖤</sub>